Members Voluntary Liquidation – A Solvent Liquidation

 A solvent liquidation is known as a Members Voluntary Liquidation (MVL).
-Here a liquidator is appointed by the shareholders and the company’s assets are sufficient to settle all its debts within a period not exceeding 12 months.
+Here a liquidator is appointed by the shareholders and the company’s assets are sufficient to settle all its debts including interest within a period not exceeding 12 months.

 MVLs may be used for purposes of reorganisation, for tax reasons or in the case of owner-managed businesses to enable the shareholders to realise their interest in the company when they do not have succession plans.

 We have worked with a number of leading institutions who have had dormant subsidiaries which required winding up, including: Equity & Law, Downing Corporate Finance, Rathbones and Collins Stewart.

 A Change in Corporation Tax Payments for Members Voluntary Liquidations

 HMRC has recently – Autumn 2017 – announced a change in policy when dealing with corporation tax payments in Members Voluntary Liquidations, which features statutory interest at 8% per annum.
 It seems that recent case law has provided another opportunity to squeeze a bit more tax out of those business owners looking to extract their accumulated profits using an MVL.
 Click here for advice and the full story.

 Need Help with Insolvency, Recovery or Turnaround?

 If you or your business is facing insolvency, the sooner you contact us, the more we can help.

 Members Voluntary Liquidation and the Declaration of Solvency

 As a solvent declaration, an MVL requires a Declaration of Solvency, which is a statement by the directors that says there are sufficient realisable assets for the company to pay off: